18F/health-tracking-course/collections/_rubric/id-high-3c-migration.md

 # Questions Regarding Migration

 These questions start to get... specific.
 However, we're now talking about the data that upholds a complex system.
-And, if those systems (and the care and feeding of the data in those systems) are not designed and implemented well, the implications are that the taxpayer will suffer when changes are made and upgrades need to happen.
-Or, worse... the system will so difficult to upgrade, that we will be locked in with aging technology, and have no clear path forward.
+And if those systems (and the care and feeding of the data in those systems) are not designed and implemented well, the implications are that the taxpayer will suffer when changes are made and upgrades need to happen.
+Or worse, the system will so difficult to upgrade that we will be locked in with aging technology and have no clear path forward.

-This is, of course, where we are today.
+This is where we are often find ourselves today.
 Many systems are bound up in proprietary, aging mainframe systems that are extremely difficult to upgrade and maintain.
 The questions here scratch the surface of what should be being considered to develop software and systems that are robust in the face of aging and change.

 Because these questions are getting specific, we will include a *why* with each.
-This may help you better understand the context for the question, and why it matters.
+This may help you better understand the context for the question and why it matters.
 (And, to better contextualize the answers that you receive.)

 1. **Is the data stored in an open database, or a proprietary database?**
    <br>WHY: If the database is free/open software (e.g. PostgreSQL, MariaDB, MongoDB, etc.), it is less likely the state can be locked into a single set of tools in the long run.
 If the database is closed/proprietary/vendor-specific, then migration becomes more difficult.